-Following a consultation process in 1997, NEMMCO recommended to NECA that the existing structure of boundaries be used for the NEM, based on analysis by the

-Transitional Inter Regional Committee (TIRC) and Network Losses Working Group.226 NEMMCO and the TIRC considered four possible region boundary configurations, and assessed them against the National Electricity Code's criteria for determining region boundaries (clauses 3.5.1, 3.5.2 and 3.5.3) and modelling losses (clauses 3.6.1 and 3.6.2).
+Following a consultation process in 1997, NEMMCO recommended to the National Electricity Code Administrator (NECA) that the existing structure of boundaries be used for the NEM, based on analysis by the Transitional Inter Regional Committee (TIRC) and Network Losses Working Group.474 NEMMCO and TIRC considered four possible region boundary configurations and assessed them against the National Electricity Code's (the Code's) criteria for determining region boundaries (clauses 3.5.1, 3.5.2 and 3.5.3) and modelling losses (clauses 3.6.1 and 3.6.2).
 The four options were:

-1. Region boundaries aligned with State Boundaries (as used in NEM1);
+1. Region boundaries aligned with State boundaries (as used in NEM1);